In today's fast-paced business environment, where technology is advancing rapidly, it's a...

 Will it end up costing you more?

 Fortunately, one key aim of the discussions around the pay per mile scheme is to ensure drivers are not overtaxed.
-As of April 1st this year, Vehicle Excise Duty has gone up, so the pressure is on to make sure any new tax scheme doesn’t add to the financial burdens drivers currently face.
+As of April 1st 2022, Vehicle Excise Duty has gone up, so the pressure is on to make sure any new tax scheme doesn’t add to the financial burdens drivers currently face.

 The Transport Select Committee wants the government to ensure that the pay per mile scheme is set up such that the tax burden on drivers doesn’t increase in the new scheme.
 Otherwise, it might prove too unpopular to implement.
 So, ideally, you won’t be paying any more in tax than you are now.